-Understanding and planning these interdependencies is vital to ensure that each team's work is aligned towards a single project-focused goal.
-If you have PI Planning in place, this goal becomes much easier to achieve.
+Understanding and planning these interdependencies is vital to ensure that each team's work is aligned toward a single, project-focused goal.
+If you have PI planning in place, this goal becomes much easier to achieve.
 But what exactly is PI planning, and why is it so important?

-Scaled agile PI planning can help mobilize all the dispersed teams under a single umbrella so they can discuss the possible risks and dependencies and work towards a resolution.
+Scaled Agile PI planning can help mobilize dispersed teams under a single umbrella so they can discuss the possible risks and dependencies and work towards a resolution.

 Why is PI planning important?

-Okay, so PI planning helps empower your Agile project teams.
-But, why exactly is program increment planning important?
+So, PI planning helps empower your Agile project teams.
+But why exactly is program increment planning important?

 Builds team trust

 With so many diverse sets of interdisciplinary team members working with each other in the Agile Release Train, establishing a solid level of trust can help.
-Agile Release Train, also known as ART for short, is a set of the key people who are tasked with implementing, deploying, and releasing the particular hardware or software virtually.
+Agile Release Train, also known as ART, is a set of the key people tasked with implementing, deploying, and releasing the particular hardware or software virtually.

-Since PI planning in Agile sessions necessitates having face-to-face meetings, the frequent interaction can help build that trust between teams quickly and effectively.
+Since PI planning in Agile sessions necessitates face-to-face meetings, frequent interaction can help build trust between teams quickly and effectively.

 Enhance UX guidance

-Because Agile is an iterative-based approach to development, incorporating regular PI planning events allows your teams to imagine and develop the right User Experience (UX) and architecture.
+Because Agile is an iterative approach to development, incorporating regular PI planning events allows your teams to imagine and develop the right User Experience (UX) and architecture.